vuongducphuong/documentation/content/applications/finance/accounting/vendor_bills/deferred_expenses.rst

 .. image:: deferred_expenses/deferred_expenses05.png
    :align: center
-   :alt: Deferred Expense entry in Odoo Accounting
+   :alt: Deferred Expense entry in Leansoft Accounting

 Once done, you can click on *Compute Deferral* (next to the *Confirm* button) to generate all the values of the **Expense Board**.
-This board shows you all the entries that Odoo will post to recognize your expense, and at which date.
+This board shows you all the entries that Leansoft will post to recognize your expense, and at which date.

 .. image:: deferred_expenses/deferred_expenses06.png
    :align: center
-   :alt: Expense Board in Odoo Accounting
+   :alt: Expense Board in Leansoft Accounting

 What does "Prorata Temporis" mean?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~